Reloaded-Project/Reloaded.MkDocsMaterial.Themes.R2/docs/Pages/private/index.md

     <!--- Reloaded.MkDocsMaterial.Themes.R2:1.0.0 --->
     ```

-    This will help you follow 'migration guides' in the future when posted here.
+    This will allow you to receive update notifications and follow migration guides in the future when posted here.

 - Push to GitHub, this should produce a GitHub Pages site.